Trading Volatile Markets

 The financial crisis has certainly resulted in a market increase in volatility across all asset classes.
 As the Euro currency reaches a 16-month low against the Dollar, the eurozone crisis persists, leading to bearish trading on the EUR/USD currency pair.
-Spread traders love volatility and as a result trading volumes have continued to soar.
+Spread traders love volatility as they look to profit from daily price swings and as a result trading volumes have continued to soar.
 And certainly the persistent volatility has attracted more and more people to try their hand at this alternative means of speculating the financial markets than ever before.
 In the last year most companies have witnessed huge volume increases across the three main product classes: shares, indices and forex trading.
-Clients take profits or losses quicker when markets move a lot.
-While this increases trading volumes, experienced traders tend to reduce their stake sizes to adjust for the increased volatility, maintaining their same risk profile.

 The recent volatility has been particularly good for short term traders, though not necessarily a good thing for those with a buy and hold investment philosophy.
 In any case the ability to go short gives share traders the power to profit from falling markets as well as rising ones and in this respect spread betting is very flexible.
 However, even though clients always have the ability to trade both long and short, most investors still seem to have a natural bias towards buying positions.